mriscoc/Special_Configurations/README.md

 ### These special configurations and releases are sponsored by donors.

 There is no fixed amount to sponsor a configuration, but it influences how quickly the configuration is served.
+Patrons from [Patreon platform](https://www.patreon.com/mriscoc) can request a configuration sending a message.
+If you made a donation through [Paypal](https://www.paypal.com/paypalme/mriscoc), please reply the message that I sent you or use any of the other communication media (Facebook, Telegram) providing the name used in Paypal.
+Github also have a [Sponsor platform](https://github.com/sponsors/mriscoc).

+## Creating a custom configuration
 To create a configuration it is necessary to call the `CreateConfigs.py` Python script with the following parameters:

 ```Python